With the effort you put into knitting, you want your finished item to look fabulous.

 Material & Equipment

-Here is a breakdown of the best blocking tools and what they’re for.
+Here are blocking tools and what they’re for.

 - Sink or clean bucket